raml-org/raml-spec/versions/raml-10/raml-10.md

   type: ParentTypeExpression
 ```

-Depending on the value of ParentTypeExpression, though, the meaning of inheritance will change.
+Depending on the value of `ParentTypeExpression`, though, the meaning of inheritance will change.
 It is important to understand the differences:

 ```yaml
 #%RAML 1.0